CenterForDigitalHumanities/navplace-viewer/CONTRIBUTING.md

 git checkout my_new_branch
 ```

-Now you can make code changes and see them in real time by using `npm start`.
-When you are finished with the commits to your new branch, open a Pull Request that targets the `main` branch at [https://github.com/CenterForDigitalHumanities/geolocator/tree/main/] (https://github.com/CenterForDigitalHumanities/geolocator/tree/main/).
+Now you can make code changes and see them in real time.
+When you are finished with the commits to your new branch, open a Pull Request that targets the `main` branch at [https://github.com/CenterForDigitalHumanities/navplace-viewer/tree/main/] (https://github.com/CenterForDigitalHumanities/navplace-viewer/tree/main/).